sara-nl/clouddocs/user-interface.markdown

 >
 >You can find the UI here: [https://ui.hpccloud.surfsara.nl](https://ui.hpccloud.surfsara.nl)

 ## Change your Password
 > ⚠ **WARNING:**
 >
 >To protect your account, you are advised to change the password that we give you upon your first login.

 This is how you change your password:

 1. Look at the top-right corner of the screen on the UI.
 There is a _buddy_ icon that represents your user.
 Click on it.
 2. Click on _Settings_, you will see the option to change or update your password.
-If you use a `user view` (see section below for OpenNebula views), click on the _Update Password_ button.
+If you use a `user view` (see section below for OpenNebula views), click on the _edit_ icon on the right of the _view_ button.
 3. On the new screen, type your new password twice and click the button to submit it.

 ## Logging out